phoxis/MeetupNetDublin/README.md

 ### Step 4: Community Visualisation

 The *results/MeetupNetDublinInteractive* has the code to visualise the communities.
-The visualise the communities the [JavaScript GEXF Viewer for Gephi](https://github.com/raphv/gexf-js) was used.
-A live online version is available in
+To visualise the communities [JavaScript GEXF Viewer for Gephi](https://github.com/raphv/gexf-js) was used.
+A live online version is available through the following links:

 * [Community visualisation 1](https://draig.ucd.ie/MeetupNetDublinInteractive/index.html#meetupNetDublinMono.json): Based on the weighted degree of every node.
 Darker colour indicates a higher weighted degree and the size of the node is proportional to the number of members of the respective meetup.
-* [Community visualisation 2](): Different colours represent different communities.
+* [Community visualisation 2](https://draig.ucd.ie/MeetupNetDublinInteractive/index.html#meetupNetDublinComm.json): Different colours represent different communities.
 Orange coloured nodes are the common nodes between atleast two communities.